 are developing all the time – the meal he adamantly refuses today may be his absolute

 NOTE: When introducing any new foods to your 6 to 9 month baby, remember to apply the

 ALWAYS check with your doctor before giving any new foods to your baby.

 Fruits and vegetables

 Once your baby is enjoying pureed fruits and vegetables, (see baby’s first foods recipes),

-that incorporate a few new flavours and textures …
+it’s time to incorporate a few new flavours and textures.

 Peeling fruits and vegetables…